PlutoLang/plutolang.github.io/docs/Runtime Environment/FFI.md

 ---
 ### `ffi.open`
 Loads a DLL/SO (dynamic link library/shared object).
+This function is not available in WASM builds of Pluto.
 #### Parameters
 1. The name of the library which is to be located by the operating system.
 A relative or absolute path also works.
 #### Returns